 Tip: If you have different versions of XenApp deployed in different domains, install the appropriate agents on the correct XenApp Servers.
-Agents for different versions may connect to a single staging database.
+Agents for different versions may connect to a single staging database(or upload collected data directly through a convenient inventory beacon).